sebastianhohmann/covid19_total_death/README.md

 We carry out the following steps:

-1) Taking as the starging point the day of the year before the first Covid-19 death, we compute, for each of the years 2015-2020, the cumulative total of deaths.
+1) Taking as the starting point the day of the year before the first Covid-19 death, we compute, for each of the years 2015-2020, the cumulative total of deaths.

 2) Using the cumulative totals, we compute daily growth rates for each year 2015-2019.